FLASH: the Harvard link to PubMed has changed. Switch your bookmarks to the following urn: http://nrs.harvard.edu/urn-3:hul.eresource:pubmedxx.

 Stop by the new exhibit in the NW lobby on Brains.
 You might also want to visit the Collection of Historical Scientific Instruments (CHSI) on the second floor of the Science Center to see thsir exhibit on Human Anatomy.
 Ours in NWB complements theirs by concentrating on just the brain – and not just in humans but in many other creatures as well.
 Featured is work by several members of MCB.

-There is a webguide to accompany the exhibit - http://guides.library.harvard.edu/Brains.
+There is a webguide to accompany the Northwest exhibit - http://guides.library.harvard.edu/Brains.
 As always, your suggestions/corrections/additions are most welcome!
 Changes can be made very easily.
-The guide is not currently publicly available but I would like to make it public in a week or two, though changes can be made any time.
+The guide is

 - HOLLIS- Harvard's Library Catalog

 - Quick Access to the Web of Science

 - National Library of Medicine Databases

 - Other Online Reference Sources